Director: Tim Burton

 Despite numerous films portraying Lewis Carroll’s tale of Alice in Wonderland, Tim Burton’s gothic varnished tale of being lost in Wonderland hit the nail on the head.
-Burton’s magical story turned a once, Disney musical cartoon into a 3D adventure of mystery and excitement for the whole family.
+Burton’s magical story turned Disney’s musical cartoon into a 3D adventure of mystery and excitement for the whole family.

-20-year-old Mia Wasikowska played the protagonist, Alice Kingsly, well.
-Her dainty physique and ordinary appearance meant that her character could be easily related to.
-After Alice abandons a surprise engagement party thrown for her, she accidently re-discovers Wonderland or ‘Underland’ as the residents call it.
-Kinglsy made sure that Alice was down-to-earth and neutral enough for the audience to relate to in the unfamiliar land and out-of-this-world characters that Alice contrasts with throughout the film.
+After Alice (Mia Wasikowska) abandons a surprise engagement party thrown for her, she accidently re-discovers Wonderland or ‘Underland’ as the residents call it.
+Burton made sure that Alice was down-to-earth and neutral enough for the audience to relate to in the unfamiliar land and out-of-this-world characters throughout the film.

 The fantastically convincing post-production effects and the use of green screens created a trippy and fantastical trip to and through the land.
 (Although one may wonder if it would have been a load easier and cheaper to do the entire thing animated).

 The music composed by the incredible Danny Elfman was the cherry on top for this captivating movie.
 Elfman, who has composed for most of Burton’s films including Edward Scissorhands and Big Fish, stuck to his very traditional/stereotypical mix of choir, horror based music and melodic stringed instruments, which matched the visuals perfectly.
 Elfman has never failed intertwining contrasting ideas, such as the innocence of Alice and the strange jungle of Wonderland, into nothing less than a masterpiece.